Computer Replacement Cycle

 The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~75 computer labs around campus.
 Each year, approximately $350,000 in ITAC funding is provided to ensure that the academic computer labs are maintained and upgraded so that they meet the teaching needs of our academic programs.

 Each spring ITAC issues a call for proposals to the faculty and academic divisions.
-Proposals for ITAC funding must be endorsed by the Board of Study Head, the academic unit Chair/Director, and the Dean.
+Proposals for ITAC funding must be endorsed by the Department Chair, the academic unit Director, and the Dean.
 During the spring semester ITAC reviews and prioritizes the proposals it receives, making award decisions by the end of the spring semester so that upgrade/replacement implementation can occur over the summer.

 Faculty/Staff in the College of Liberal Arts and Sciences and the School of the Arts: